-This year’s Kentucky Derby takes place on Saturday, May 6th.
-It’s the 143rd Run for the Roses, and—whether you pay any attention to horses the rest of the year or not—it’s the perfect reason to celebrate the arrival of warm weather with a Derby Day party.
+This year’s Kentucky Derby takes place on the first Saturday of May, May 5th.
+(Coincidentally, it’s also Cinco de Mayo—maybe you want to try mixing up a Tequila Brown Derby to combine the two?)
+It’s the annual Run for the Roses, and—whether you pay any attention to horses the rest of the year or not—it’s the perfect reason to celebrate the arrival of warm weather with a Derby Day party.

 How To Make The Perfect Mint Julep

 Derby Day is one of just a handful of holidays throughout the year with an explicit whiskey connection—it’s not Derby Day without a Mint Julep.
 If you’re the big whiskey drinker in your group of friends, this is the perfect chance to introduce newcomers to whiskey in an accessible way.

 There are many ways to make mint juleps.
 Here’s our classic recipe:

 - 3 oz. bourbon

 In a Mint Julep cup or large Old Fashioned glass, gently muddle 5-6 mint leaves with the sugar.
 Add ice almost to the top of the glass, then pour bourbon over the ice and stir vigorously until the mixture is chilled and the glass frosted.
 Mound more ice on top and garnish with a mint sprig.

 Pro tip: If you don’t have Mint Julep cups, try a Moscow Mule mug or large rocks glass.
 If you plan on making a lot of juleps, set up a station for yourself with all the ingredients readily at hand.

 Not sure what bourbon to use?
 We’ve got a guide for that too, with lots of great options.

 If you want to be a little more adventurous, try out some riffs on the traditional Mint Julep.
 Here are six variations to try, including one that incorporates cold brew coffee and a refreshing Mint Julep Lemonade.